EUFAPRUET/Solar_Cell_Position_Detector/README.md

 - Accuracy: Achieved over 95% detection accuracy on test data.
 - Performance: Real-time inference at 5-10 FPS on the Raspberry Pi 5.
 - Robustness: Model performed well in varying light conditions, including partial cloud cover.

+<a name="my-custom-anchor-point"></a>
+Some text I want to provide a direct link to, but which doesn't have its own heading.